zimmski/tavor/README.md

   Feedback commands control the fuzzing generation and are read by Tavor using STDOUT of the running process.
 Each command has to end with a new line delimiter and exactly one command has to be given for every generation.

   - **YES** reports a positive outcome for the generation.
   - **NO** reports a negative outcome for the generation.
-This is an error and will terminate the fuzzing generation if the <code>--exit-on-error</code> fuzz command option is used.
+This is an error and will terminate the fuzzing generation if the `--exit-on-error` fuzz command option is used.

-<code>--result-*</code> is an additional fuzz command option kind which can be used to influence the fuzzing generation itself.
-For example the <code>--result-separator</code> fuzz command option changes the separator of the generations if they are printed to STDOUT.
-The following command will use <code>@@@@</code> instead of the default <code>\n</code> separator to feed the fuzzing generations to the running process:
+`--result-*` is an additional fuzz command option kind which can be used to influence the fuzzing generation itself.
+For example the `--result-separator` fuzz command option changes the separator of the generations if they are printed to STDOUT.
+The following command will use `@@@@` instead of the default `\n` separator to feed the fuzzing generations to the running process:

 ```bash
 tavor --format-file file.tavor fuzz --script validate --result-separator "@@@@"